1. Introduction

 The term exploitation is when a person gains unfair advantage over another.
 It is commonly used to describe the behaviour of some perpetrators in relation to adults (and children).
 While it may be an appropriate term at the grooming stage of exploitation (see Section 3, Signs of Sexual Exploitation / Organised Abuse in Adults), in the most serious cases which involved rape, multiple rape, gang rape and physical violence and emotional / psychological abuse, using the term ‘exploitation’ can disguise the level of harm that is perpetrated against the victim and the seriousness of the sexual offences being committed.
 This chapter therefore uses the term ‘sexual exploitation / organised abuse’.
 This is also the approach adopted by a number of agencies, including the National Crime Agency (NCA).

-3. Signs of Sexual Exploitation / Organised Abuse in Adults
+3. Signs of Sexual Exploitation / Organised Sexual Abuse in Adults

 The following are signs of sexual exploitation / organised abuse among adults.
 Practitioners working with adults who have care and support needs should look out for: